opendocsg/opendoc-supreme-court-judgements/2019_SGHC_118/report.md

 23     The Manitoba Court of Appeal in _Beach_ accepted that the common law right of inspection can be abrogated by express provisions in legislation, and that it could be denied when the ends of justice would be subverted by disclosure (at \[15\]—\[16\]).
 The Court went on to hold that Canada’s Mutual Assistance Act contained no provision for non-disclosure (at \[17\]).
 However, the Court did not grant access to the court file because it found that more information had been filed than was required to obtain the order.
 Instead, the Court set aside the order to testify and produce documents without prejudice to an application being made on more limited material (at \[23\]).

 24     In the present case, the Deputy AG (“DAG”), appearing on behalf of the AG, contended that under O 89B r 3, leave to inspect and take copies of the court documents should not be granted unless the RAS Appellants could demonstrate that there had been a flaw in the procedure.
-The DAG submitted that the need to review the documents in order to decide whether to apply to discharge or vary the production orders was not sufficient reason to grant leave.[\[note: 8\]](#Ftn_8) The DAG relied on two Hong Kong cases – _Apple Daily Ltd v Commissioner of the Independent Commission Against Corruption (No 2)_ \[2000\] 1 HKLRD 647 (“_Apple Daily_”) and _Chan Mei Yiu Paddy & anor v Secretary for Justice & ors_ \[2007\] 4 HKC 224 (“_Chan Mei Yiu_”).
+The DAG submitted that the need to review the documents in order to decide whether to apply to discharge or vary the production orders was not sufficient reason to grant leave.[^8] The DAG relied on two Hong Kong cases – _Apple Daily Ltd v Commissioner of the Independent Commission Against Corruption (No 2)_ \[2000\] 1 HKLRD 647 (“_Apple Daily_”) and _Chan Mei Yiu Paddy & anor v Secretary for Justice & ors_ \[2007\] 4 HKC 224 (“_Chan Mei Yiu_”).

 25      _Apple Daily_ concerned, among other things, a search warrant obtained under the Hong Kong Prevention of Bribery Ordinance (Cap 201) (1971) (“POBO”).
 The warrant was issued pursuant to an _ex parte_ application under O 119 r 4 of the Hong Kong Rules of the High Court (Cap 4) (1998) (“HKROC”).
 An application to set aside the warrant was dismissed.
 On appeal, a preliminary issue was whether the applicant should have been allowed to inspect the affidavit supporting the application for the search warrant.
 The Hong Kong Court of Appeal held (at 663C) that public interest immunity applied to the affidavit and it could not be revealed so long as the investigation in aid of which the warrants were sought continued.
 However, the Court also discussed O 119 r 5 of the HKROC.